S81D/GENIE_xsec_extract/README.md

 - Root file containing extracted cross section data for a variety of targets, neutrino flavors as a function of energy, ranging from ~0.1-100 GeV (`xsec_graphs.root`)

 The script in this repo will read from `xsec_graphs.root`.

+Please consult the root file for all targets, flavors, interaction type.